Talentica/HungryHippos/Readme.md

           cd hhspark_automation/scripts

-   2. run ./download.sh, on the screen it will ask for
+   2. run ./hh-download.sh, on the screen it will ask for

-          ./download.sh
+          ./hh-download.sh

-    Enter distributed OutputPath -> output path from where result has to be downloaded
+    Enter distributed Output Path -> output path from where result has to be downloaded

     Enter the download location -> where to save the downloaded output file